Blog > 2020

 Native token functionality extends the accounting infrastructure defined in the ledger model (which is designed for processing ada-only transactions) to accommodate transactions that use different types of assets simultaneously.

 Native tokens on Cardano have advantages over ERC-20 and ERC-721 tokens, in terms of security and affordability.
 In the next blog post, to be published tomorrow, we’ll dig down into this as well as outline how developers can get involved in the months ahead.
-For now, visit our developer site, where you can access supporting documentation and resources.
+For now, visit our Cardano documentation site, where you can access supporting documentation and resources.